tunnckoCore/mukla/README.md

 - Small to download and install.
 - Easy to learn, actually nothing - it is just a simple function.
 - Includes [core-assert][] to provide few modern things down to `0.10`.
-- Promises based - native promise is used on modern, bluebird on `0.10`.
 - No stacktraces.
 Shows you `err.toString()`, filename, position and the failing line.
 - Backward-compatible with [assertit][].
 I'm using it from 1+ year everywhere in my 270+ packages.
 - Support for node 0.10 for next couple of months.